Dominic Fletcher's 2-run double helps White Sox snap 5-game skid with 7-5 win over Guardians

 TRAINER'S ROOM

-White Sox: RHP John Brebbia (calf strain) expects to be back once he's eligible to come of the 15-day injured list.
+White Sox: RHP John Brebbia (calf strain) expects to be back once he's eligible to come off the 15-day injured list.

 Guardians: LHP Sam Hentges (swollen middle finger) is scheduled to throw live batting practice Friday as he moves closer to rejoining the club.
 Hentges is expected to have a major role in Cleveland's bullpen once he returns.